Budibase/website/content/blog/tutorials/sql-gui.md

 - **Customization** - if it’s possible to add new features to it via plug-ins or even editing the source code.
 - **Reliability** - if the tool works all the time or if it breaks.
 - **Security and user management** - including authentication, authorization, credential management, and access control.

+With this in mind, some of the top off-the-shelf SQL GUIs include:
+ - DBeaver,
+ - MySQL Workbench,
+ - pgAdmin,
+ - SQL Server Management Studio,
+ - Heidi SQL,
+ - Datagrip,
+ - Toad,
+ - Navicat,
+ - Sequel Pro,
+ - Acqua Data Studio.

+Alternatively, in recent years more and more teams have turned to SQL Database-as-a-Service platforms.
+These are generally cloud-based services, where a managed SQL database, GUI, and hosting are offered within a web-based UI.
+Examples include NeonDB for Postgres or Aiven for MySQL.
+This can be a great approach for quickly managing a SQL database, without needing to set up your own GUI.

+Another key consideration is the type of license offered for specific platforms.
+Many teams will want to prioritize an open-source GUI for SQL databases, for cost, security, and maintenance reasons.

 You might also like our round-up of [open-source form builders](https://budibase.com/blog/open-source-form-builder/).